Point Lookout: a free weekly publication of Chaco Canyon Consulting

 valued is an absolute good

 little catalog of situations that motivate people to ask for help for reasons beyond the help they appear to be seeking.
-It's useful to understand these situations, what motivates people to behave this way, and what you can do about these fake requests for help.
-In what follows, I'll refer to the seeker of help as Sandra or Stephen, and the seeker's target as Tom or Tilly.
-Finally, I refer to the task in question as Marigold.
+It's useful to understand what motivates people to behave this way, and what you can do about these fake requests for help.
+In what follows, I'll refer to the Seeker of help as Sandra or Stephen, and the seeker's Target as Tom or Tilly.
+And I refer to the task in question as Marigold.

 Offloading work

-Getting someone else to do his work is one motive that comes to mind when trying to explain why Stephen might ask for help.
-He might be overloaded.
+When trying to explain why Stephen might ask Tilly for help, getting someone else to do his work is one motive that comes to mind.
+Stephen might be overloaded.
 But he might also dislike the kind of work Marigold now requires.
-Or he perhaps anticipates a schedule conflict with some other task he prefers, or a conflict with a personal matter he doesn't want to disclose.
+Or perhaps he anticipates a schedule conflict with some other task he prefers, or a conflict with a personal matter he doesn't want to disclose.

 Transferring or distributing risk

 Sandra might sense that working on Marigold entails some political risk that she would rather not bear.
-By enlisting Tom's assistance, she hopes to create an opportunity to mitigate some the risk by transferring it, in whole or in part, to Tom.
+By enlisting Tom's assistance, she hopes to create an opportunity to mitigate some the risk by transferring it to Tom, in whole or in part.
 She might later be able to assert, "Oh, yes, that's the part of the work that Tom is doing."

 Creating delays